TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/compiler-annotations.md

 **Target elements:** Any declaration statement

+This decorator can be used to rename variables, identifiers, etc. Meaning that you can name something `x` in your Typescript environment, but then have it compile under the name `y`.

-This annotation can be used to rename variables, identifiers, etc. Which is quite handy to get around reserved keywords in Typescript, which you might need to use in Lua.
+This can be quite handy to get around some reserved keywords in Typescript, which you might need/want to use in Lua.

+### Example

 <SideBySide>